Clovis E. Byers: World War II

-Byers spent for months visiting military schools in England, France, and Germany prior to attending the U.S. Army War College from September 1939 to June 1940.
+Byers spent four months visiting military schools in England, France, and Germany prior to attending the U.S. Army War College from September 1939 to June 1940.
 He was promoted to major on July 1, 1940.
 On graduation he was assigned to the G-1 (Personnel) Division, War Department General Staff at a time when the workload of this division was particularly heavy owing to the vast expansion of the Army.
-He was promoted to wartime rank Lieutenant Colonel on December 11, 1941, and Colonel on February 1, 1942.
+He was promoted to wartime rank lieutenant colonel on 11 December 1941, and colonel on 1 February 1942.

-In February 1942, Byers became Chief of Staff of Major General Robert L. Eichelberger's newly reactivated 77th Infantry Division at Fort Jackson, South Carolina.
+In February 1942, Byers became chief of staff of Major General Robert L. Eichelberger's newly reactivated 77th Infantry Division at Fort Jackson, South Carolina.
 Byers would form a close working relationship with Eichelberger, who had also attended Ohio State where he too had been a member of the Phi Gamma Delta fraternity.

 Byers, along with a number of other staff members from the 77th Infantry Division, followed Eichelberger when the latter became commander of I Corps in June 1942.

 The I Corps headquarters staff moved to Brisbane by air in August 1942, travelling on the same aircraft as former United States Secretary of War Patrick J. Hurley and the Prime Minister of New Zealand, Peter Fraser.
 The headquarters soon moved to Rockhampton, Queensland, where it supervised the training of American troops in Queensland.

-Byers was promoted to temporary Brigadier General on October 31, 1942.
+Byers was promoted to temporary brigadier general on 31 October 1942.

 Papuan campaign

 When the Battle of Buna-Gona started going badly, General Douglas MacArthur, the Supreme Commander, South West Pacific Area, decided to send I Corps headquarters to the front in Papua.
 Eichelberger recalled Macarthur's instructions:

-In accordance with MacArthur's orders, Eichelberger relieved the 32nd Infantry Division's commander, Major General Edwin F. Harding, replacing him with the division's artillery commander, Brigadier General Albert W. Waldron, on December 2, 1942.
-In an attack on December 5, Waldron was shot in the shoulder by a Japanese sniper, and Byers succeeded him as commander of the troops in the field.
-Byers in turn was wounded on December 16.
+In accordance with MacArthur's orders, Eichelberger relieved the 32nd Infantry Division's commander, Major General Edwin F. Harding, replacing him with the division's artillery commander, Brigadier General Albert W. Waldron, on 2 December 1942.
+In an attack on 5 December, Waldron was shot in the shoulder by a Japanese sniper, and Byers succeeded him as commander of the troops in the field.
+Byers in turn was wounded on 16 December.
 He became the third American general to be shot at Buna, Brigadier General Hanford MacNider having been shot earlier in the fighting, none of whom was more than 75 metres from Japanese lines at the time.
 General Eichelberger assumed command, as he was now the only American general officer present.
 Waldron and Byers were awarded the Distinguished Service Cross.
 Byers' citation read:

 For his role in the fighting in Papua, Byers also received the Silver Star and Purple Heart.
 In turn, Byers recommended Eichelberger for the Medal of Honor but the nomination was disapproved by MacArthur.
-Byers returned to the front on January 17, 1943, as Chief of Staff of Advance New Guinea Force, now commanded by Eichelberger.
-The two remained until January 26, when they returned to Australia.
+Byers returned to the front on 17 January 1943, as Chief of Staff of Advance New Guinea Force, now commanded by Eichelberger.
+The two remained until 26 January, when they returned to Australia.